 What would I know of meditation and all the associated practices without my teachers?
 Nothing!
 I’m deeply grateful for all of my teachers.
 Here are the most important, in the order they came into my life.

 I was fortunate to have Maharishi Mahesh Yogi for my first teacher.
 Maharishi was a meditation master par excellence.
 Pictured here is also his guru, Swami Bramananda Saraswati (on the left), a Shankaracharya of Jyotir Math.
 I have felt a profound relationship with him as well; he has invisibly guided me over the years, on the subtle.
 I studied with Maharishi from 1970 until the mid 1980s.
 During that time, I lived with him in Spain and Switzerland for several years, was trained to teach Transcendental Meditation, attended many advanced courses, and worked with him on his International Staff.
 A magical time in my life.

 Amma, Ammachi, or Mata Amritanandamayi is more than a teacher to me.
-She is an amazing example of divine love and enlightenment.
+She is an amazing example of divine love.
 I first met Amma in 1988.
 For a few years, when she came to Seattle on her world tours, she and her entourage stayed in my family’s home.
 In 1994, my family and I moved to her ashram in Kerala, India, where we lived through 1998.
-Amma well knew my love for meditation and for bringing meditation to others; during those 4 years, she blessed me with the role of ashram meditation teacher.
+Amma well knew my love for meditation and for bringing meditation to others; during those 4 years, she generously assigned me the position of ashram meditation teacher.
 How can I express my gratitude for that gift, which every day allowed me to teach?
 Her grace and guidance permeates my being.
 She embodies the love we all are in essence and stands as a guiding example.
 She always resides in my heart.
 My adult daughters still live with her in India.